 A single pear alone is high in potassium, fibre, vitamin C, folate and copper.
 The fruit has no sodium, cholesterol or saturated fats, and therefore, is a great addition to your baby’s diet as it is easy on the stomach and has more nutrients per calorie (thus being nutrient-dense).
 What does a pear offer?
 Keep reading to find out.

-Is Giving Pear Safe For Infants?
+Is Giving Pear Safe for Infants?

-When to Introduce Pear To Baby?
+When to Introduce Pear to Babies

 The ideal time to introduce pear to babies is between four to six months of age.
 If your baby experiences an allergic reaction to the fruit, then you may want to wait till she turns eight months old before letting them continue eating it.